assist-project/dtls-fuzzer/README.md

 It is assumed that a recent (>=8) JDK distribution of Java VM is installed, plus associated utilities (maven).
 We recommend using sufficiently strong hardware, otherwise sensitive timing parameters such as response waiting time might become too low, causing learning to fail.
 The original experiments were run on a many-core server, however, we expect (though haven't tested thoroughly) that learning should be possible on a desktop with an i7 processor.
+Learning is also possible on weaker systems if timing parameters are tweaked accordingly.
 Finally, visualizing models or even exporting them to .pdf requires installing the [graphviz library][graphviz].
 It is assumed that the 'dot' utility is located in the system PATH.